enel-gdh-educational/katacoda-scenarios/docker/part3/step3a.md

 # Docker Compose Introduction

+Let's recap what you have just learned to create a full stack
+application:
+1. You have implemented a backend and frontend application using Pyhton scripts
+2. You have built an image for each application in your Docker environment
+3. You have defined and created a network so that the two applications can communicate each other
+4. You have run frontend and backend containers inside the network created

+Now can we define an overall Docker architecture using a single instruction or configuration?
+For this purpose you can use **Docker Compose**!

 Docker Compose allows you to define and running multiple containers using a yaml file configuration.
 With a single command in terminal you can start and stop different containers that share the same network or resources.